jh3y/jhey.dev/developer-notes.md

 5. Profit...

 ## TODO::
-- Add permalink header sup for panels...
-- about - Include sig and some way to show demos?
-Photo collage on the tilt perhaps?
 - Add your egghead.io content d'uh!
 - Test out some interval based DOM changing scripts in Prod
 - Start writing some production posts